9.6 Develop and deliver collaborative water quality education and outreach using local partnerships and networks

 Regional

-Southwest Florida Water Management District (SWFWMD) produces educational materials that are available online and distributed at local outreach at events and festivals.
-In the past, SWFWMD has funded education and outreach conducted by the Science and Environment Council in the Sarasota County area.
+The Southwest Florida Water Management District (SWFWMD) produces educational materials distributed online and at local events.
+It has previously funded outreach efforts by the Science and Environment Council in the Sarasota County area.

-Sarasota Bay Estuary Program (SBEP) and Coastal & Heartland National Estuary Partnership (CHNEP) develop and deliver education and outreach about water quality and best practices for homeowners and businesses to reduce their nutrient pollution footprint.
-They produce educational materials, maintain informational websites, host and attend area events and festivals, and lead a variety of activities including informational hikes, paddles, citizen-science projects, cleanups, invasive species removals, native plantings, and other habitat restoration activities (see Chapter 1.5, Chapter 2.5, Chapter 4.4, Chapter 5.2, Chapter 7.1, Chapter 7.2, Chapter 7.3, and Chapter 7.4).
+Sarasota Bay Estuary Program (SBEP) and Coastal & Heartland National Estuary Partnership (CHNEP) develop and deliver water quality outreach for homeowners and businesses.
+Their efforts include print and online materials, festivals, informational hikes and paddles, citizen science, cleanups, invasive species removal, native plantings, and habitat restoration activities (see Chapter 1.5, Chapter 2.5, Chapter 4.4, Chapter 5.2, Chapter 7.1, Chapter 7.2, Chapter 7.3, Chapter 7.4).

 Sarasota Bay Estuary Program educational kayak excursion.
 Source: Sarasota Bay Estuary Program

-Science and Environment Council (SEC) develops and delivers water quality education and outreach throughout the Sarasota area, including flyers, posters, rack cards, story sheets, social media posts, web content, large format displays, and educational surveys, contests, and games.
-The SEC is a non-profit network of 40 leading science-based educational organizations working in Sarasota and Manatee Counties.
-For more than a decade, SEC has developed successful water quality outreach and education collaborations with Sarasota County Government, Southwest Florida Water Management District, and Sarasota Bay Estuary Program, which reach hundreds of thousands of people each year (see Chapter 1.5, Chapter 2.5, Chapter 4.4, Chapter 7.1, and Chapter 7.4).
-In addition, member organizations also develop and deliver water quality education and outreach in Sarasota County.
+The Science and Environment Council (SEC) develops and delivers water quality education and outreach throughout the Sarasota area, including flyers, posters, rack cards, story sheets, social media posts, websites, large format displays and kiosks, educational surveys, workshops, expos, and conferences.
+The SEC is a non-profit network of 45 leading science-based educational organizations working in Sarasota and Manatee Counties.
+For more than a decade, SEC has developed successful water quality outreach and education collaborations with UF/IFAS Extension, Sarasota County Government, Southwest Florida Water Management District, Sarasota Bay Estuary Program, and non-profit environmental organizations, which reach hundreds of thousands of people each year (see Chapter 1.5, Chapter 2.5, Chapter 4.4, Chapter 7.1, and Chapter 7.4).

 Phillippi Creek Paddle Cleanup organized by Science and Environment Council and partners Sarasota Bay Watch and Sarasota County Neighborhood Environmental Stewardship Team.
 Source: Ernesto Lasso de la Vega